Pecacheu/SumoBot-v3/README.md

 # Electronics-201-Resources
-Links, programms, and code for our E201 class!
+Links, programs, and code for our E201 class!